Prabhjot1412/minesweeper/README.md

 # README
-The classic mineswapper game made with rails stimulus javascript. icons from fontawesome.
+The classic minesweeper game made with rails stimulus javascript. icons from fontawesome.